-Revenue recognition for many businesses is a complex reporting function with many specific requirements – both legal and business-related.
+Revenue recognition for many businesses is a complex reporting function with many specific business requirements – both legal and business-related which guarantees compliance with GAAP rules.
 GAAP rules must also be considered in the methodology used in reporting revenue from different sources.

 - How contracts are billed (annually, quarterly, monthly, one-time)

 - Duration of contracts – potentially months or even years

 - Additional charges over and above included entitlement coverage